 To encourage guests to bring their glasses back to the vendors, they charge an extra €3 to €5 per glass as a deposit.
 In German, this is referred to as ‘pfand’, which is pronounced like ‘fund’ in English.

 When you’re done with your drinks, either return them and get your deposit back or keep the mug as a souvenir.
-You’ll probably want to keep at least one of the many festive Christmas market mugs you’ll find in Germany because they’re absolutely beautiful.
+You’ll probably want to keep at least one of the many festive mugs you’ll find in Germany because they’re absolutely beautiful.

 As sustainable travellers who try our best to reduce the footprint we have on the earth, we absolutely love this initiative!
 Yes, you will need to carry a bit more cash on you, but you’ll get the money back and it’s a small inconvenience that will help preserve our beautiful planet.

-For food and drinks, we’d budget around €20 – €30 per person (including deposit).
-The prices are quite standardised across most Christmas markets in Berlin with beer, glühwein and bratwursts costing between €3 to €5.
+For food and drinks, we’d budget around €20 – €40 per person (including deposit).
+The prices are quite standardised with beer, glühwein and bratwursts costing between €4 to €6.

-If you’re planning to visit the Christmas market at Gendarmenmarkt, budget between €30 – €50 per person if you want to spoil yourself and eat at one of the luxury, tented restaurants.
+If you’re planning to visit the Christmas market at Gendarmenmarkt (now Bebelplatz), budget between €30 – €60 per person if you want to spoil yourself and eat at one of the luxury, tented restaurants.

 Collect Unique Christmas Mugs

-Did you know that every Christmas market in Germany has its own signature Christmas mug and that they have different editions for each year?
+Did you know that every Christmas market in Germany has its own signature mug and that they have different editions for each year?

 Not only mugs but draft beer glasses too.
-Our favourites were these beer glasses from the Winter World Christmas market at Potsdamerplatz.
+Our favourites were these beer glasses from the Winter World market at Potsdamerplatz.

 Other Tips For Visiting Christmas Markets in Germany